 Obtaining a Driver’s License

-Operator's Licenses may be obtained by passing an examination on Minnesota driving laws and a driving test on the road.
-Application for a new driver's license or a renewal of a driver's license can be made at any county or state office location.
-To obtain those locations, please see Driver's License Renewal Offices and/or Driver's License Exam Stations or contact Driver & Vehicle Services at 320-589-1755.
+Operator’s Licenses may be obtained by passing an examination on Minnesota driving laws and a driving test on the road.
+Application for a new driver’s license or a renewal of a driver’s license can be made at any county or state office location.
+To find those locations, please see Licenses and ID Cards or Testing, or contact Driver & Vehicle Services at 320-762-7808.

 If you are 19 years of age or older, you must apply for and have a permit for at least three months before taking a road test.
 This includes applicants who can’t show proof of previously having a license or instruction permit.